Customise Consent Preferences

 Description

-Join us in our upcoming live episode of Liquid Margins with Jennifer Young, Finance Officer and Adjunct Instructor at the University of Alaska Fairbanks (UAF), and how she transformed her courses by integrating social annotation to enhance regular and substantive interaction (RSI) and improve student outcomes.
+Join us in this episode of Liquid Margins with Jennifer Young, Finance Officer and Adjunct Instructor at the University of Alaska Fairbanks (UAF), and how she transformed her courses by integrating social annotation to enhance regular and substantive interaction (RSI) and improve student outcomes.

 In this webinar, we will delve into the challenges faced by UAF in maintaining effective RSI in online courses, especially for non-traditional students managing multiple responsibilities.
 Discover how traditional discussion boards fell short, and how the innovative use of Hypothesis provided a dynamic and engaging solution.